TomerPacific/car-identifier/README.md

 # car-identifier
-An application to allows you to gather information about a car
+An application that allows you to gather information about a car, be it from an image or from the license plate number.